QuLab-IT/Simple-portable-quantum-key-distribution-for-science-outreac/README.md

 ## Repository Structure

-Simple portable quantum key distribution for science outreach/ ├── Data_pulses_delay.zip    # Zipped input file for photon delay analysis ├── Delay_analysis.py        # Photon delay analysis script ├── plot_waveform.py         # Waveform visualization script ├── waveform_data.txt        # Input file for waveform visualization
-├── README.md                # Project documentation
-└── requirements.txt         # Python dependencies
+Simple portable quantum key distribution for science outreach
+- **Data_pulses_delay_link.txt**: A txt file where the link to the data is provided
+- **Delay_analysis.py**: Python script designed to analyze the delay of photons based on the data provided.
+- **plot_waveform.py**: Script to visualize and plot the waveform data for better understanding.
+- **waveform_data.txt**: Contains the input data for the waveform visualization script.
+- **README.md**: Detailed documentation about the project, including how to use the scripts.
+- **requirements.txt**: List of required Python libraries and dependencies to run the scripts.